 - Unsafe working conditions

 To receive benefits in these conditions it is necessary to show that an effort to correct the issues was made.
 However, there are situations where a person who quits will likely receive UI.
 It can happen in cases where a job was left due to health reasons or domestic violence.
-In these particular scenarios, it is likely that you will have been found to have good cause to quit.
+In these particular scenarios, you will probably have been found to have reasonable cause to quit.

 How to Qualify for Unemployment in California?